 We strongly believe that today’s presentation will bring data processing professionals again one step closer to success.

-We don’t want to cut up in clichés, but time is scary, and the workload is large!
+We don’t want to cut up into clichés, but time is scary, and the workload is large!
 So, keeping this in mind, let’s start today’s lesson, and by the end of the day, it will be child’s play for you to handle a large amount of data.

 In the next paragraph, we introduce our table containing the base data.